Integral transformation of Heun's equation and some applications: Summary and concluding remarks

+In this paper, we investigated correspondences of special solutions of Heun's differential equation (\ref{Heun}) and the second-order linear differential equation $D_{y_1}(\theta _0, \theta _1, \theta _t, \theta _{\infty}; \lambda ,\mu )$ (Eq.(\ref{eq:linP6})) by Euler's integral transformation.
+Namely, polynomial-type solutions are connected to the solutions such that one of the regular singularities is apparent.
+On the monodromy, the trace of a product of the local monodromy matrices is essentially preserved by the Euler's transformation (see Theorem \ref{thm:monodm}), and it is written more clearly on the elliptical representation of Heun's equation (see Theorem \ref{thm:ellipinttras0}).
+The monodromy of the elliptical representation of Heun's equation (\ref{InoEF0}) in the case $l_0, l_1, l_2, l_3 \in \Zint +1/2 $ and $l_0+ l_1 + l_2 + l_3 \in 2\Zint +1$ can be calculated by using the results on finite-gap integration.

+The results of this paper would also be valid for confluent families of Heun's equation (see \cite{Ron}) and the linear differential equation related with the other Painlev\'e equations.
+They should be presented clearly in a near future.

-{\bf Acknowledgments} The author thanks Professor S. N. M. Ruijsenaars for discussions and for sending him a draft of his paper.
-The author was supported by the Grant-in-Aid for Young Scientists (B) (No. 19740089) from the Japan Society for the Promotion of Science.
+{\bf Acknowledgments} The author thanks Professor S. N. M. Ruijsenaars for discussions and for sending a draft of his paper.
+The author was supported by the Grant-in-Aid (No. 19740089, 22740107, 26400122) from the Japan Society for the Promotion of Science.